b-neufeld/fox-compound-alarm-updater/README.md

 - FCS 5.0.0.0 (minimum).
 Has been tested all the way to FCS 6.1.
 I have not tested it on 4.x and below (but it may work).
 - A working knowledge of DirectAccess (see document B0750BM)

+# IMPORTANT - read before continuing
+On March 30, 2016, Schneider-Electric/Foxboro released a customer advisory informing users that changing multiple alarm groups on certain FCP270/ZCP270 processors "may result in alarms either ending up at the wrong destination (operator Screen, Printer or Historian) or not showing up anywhere"

+Get more info from Schneider, including affected firmware versions of Control Processors here: https://support.ips.invensys.com/km/index?page=content&id=ADV213

 # Instructions
 1. Make a .cab file backup of your Galaxy server.
 It is advisable to do this before executing ANY DirectAccess script that modifies your Galaxy database.
 2. Open DirectAccess on your Galaxy and run the script generate_csv_export.xml.
 This will (as the name implies) generate a .csv export of everything in your Galaxy, to the folder D:\ExportFiles